MicrosoftLearning/advanced-gen-ai/Instructions/01-foundation-model.md

 ---
 lab:
-    title: 'Finetune a foundation model in the Azure Machine Learning studio'
+    title: 'Explore foundation models in the Azure Machine Learning studio'
 ---

 # Finetune a foundation model in the Azure Machine Learning studio